 To the chagrin of one who'd spent practically his entire life in America's sunbelt, that first winter in Ann Arbor was brutal: The sun didn't shine.
 From my neighbors I learned it hardly ever came out in winter.
-Between Thanksgiving and Easter, Michigan gave residents the experience of exile in northern Siberia.
+Between Thanksgiving and Easter, Michiganders might as well have been living in the gray exile of northern Siberia.

-But this Saturday morning the sun did shine, and feeling extra energy, I decided to go to the Library Book Sale.
+But this Saturday morning the sun did shine and, feeling extra energy, I decided to go to the Library Book Sale.
 Tonsor had told me about this venerated local institution held every Saturday morning in the basement of the downtown Ann Arbor library.
 He suggested it would be an inexpensive way to build up my professional library.
-Many classics from U of M professors' estates ended up on the shelves, selling at $1 for a hardback, 25 cents for a paperback.

 It was serious business, the Library Book Sale.
-Patrons including many grad students lined up before the 9 AM starting bell, grocery bags in hand, quivering, ready to do combat with the other patrons to snatch up the books they wanted.
+Patrons including many grad students lined up before the 9 AM starting bell, grocery bags in hand, quivering, ready to do combat with the other patrons to snatch up $1 hardbacks.
 The naked displays of bestiality put even my dogs to shame.

 Tonsor already had a collection of 10,000 books.
 He went to the Library Book Sale not to expand his professional holdings but to buy picture books for his grandchildren.
 That was sweet.
 And sure enough, on this Saturday morning he and Caroline showed up after the initial throng had charged the basement.